Which country is cheaper, the USA or Belgium?

 The USA offers plenty to do in the evening.
 Most cities and beach towns offer some sort of nightlife and bar scene, although some are better and more popular than others.
 New York, Chicago, L.A., Miami, Las Vegas, and New Orleans have some of the most famous nightlife scenes.
 And generally speaking, most larger cities have a central area of clubs, bars, pubs, theatres, and live music.
 At beach destinations, often the main boardwalk or town center will come alive at night with restaurants turning into a vibrant nightlife scene later on.

 NYC: Known as the city that never sleeps, you can be assured that NYC has some of the best nightlife in the world.
+There are world class bars and clubs, but also local venues that have a more relaxed atmosphere.
 Several famous clubs include Paul's Cocktail Lounge, Le Bain, and Avant Gardner.

 Los Angeles: The city's nightlife scene is as diverse as the city itself.
 There are glamorous clubs where you might spot a celebrity, as well as local dives with a more down-to-earth vibe.
 Some of the most famous clubs in the city include Academy, Avalon, and Boardner's.

-Austin: Head for Sixth Street for some of the most popular bars and clubs.
-Popular bars and clubs include the White Horse, the Rose Room, and Antone's Nightclub.
+Austin: It's nightlife is centered around its thriving live music scene.
+Head for Sixth Street for some of the most popular bars and clubs.
+There are also many music festivals and outdoor concerts, particularly during the summer months.
+Popular bars and clubs around town include the White Horse, the Rose Room, and Antone's Nightclub.

 Las Vegas: From posh dance clubs to glitzy cocktail bars, its nightlife scene puts this city on the map.
 Many people forget to sleep here, whether they're gambling away their money, checking out a world class show, or partying in one of the many clubs.